3. Who gets Alzheimer's disease?

-Developing Alzheimer's disease is linked to a combination of factors, explained in more detail below.
-Some of these risk factors (eg lifestyle) can be controlled, but others (eg age and genes) cannot.
+Developing Alzheimer’s disease is linked to a combination of factors, explained in more detail below.
+Some of these risk factors (such as lifestyle) can be controlled, but others (such as age and genes) cannot.

 Age is the greatest risk factor for Alzheimer’s.
 The disease mainly affects people over 65.
 Above this age, a person’s risk of developing Alzheimer’s disease doubles approximately every five years.
 One in six people over 80 have dementia.